gawos/greenassetswallet-os/documentation/impact.md

 **Issues**

-*Mixed funding sources*: Some projects are funded by both ìgreenî and ìbrownî investments.
+*Mixed funding sources*: Some projects are funded by both ‚Äúgreen‚Äù and ‚Äúbrown‚Äù investments.